-Chapter 4 Medical Benefits Chart (what is covered and what you pay Services that are covered for you What you must pay when you get these services determined to exceed the amount of inflation.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called, Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the web

-Inpatient or Outpatient?
-If You Have Medicare - Ask!
 This fact sheet is available on the web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Outpatient mental health care†

-Covered services include:

-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-You pay the following per visit, depending upon the type of visit:

-- \$20 per individual therapy visit. - \$10 per group therapy visit.
+Outpatient mental health care† Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+You pay the following, depending upon the plan in which you are enrolled and the type of visit: For High DC plan members: \$10 per individual therapy visit. \$5 per group therapy visit.
+For High MD plan members: \$10 per individual therapy visit. \$10 per individual therapy visit. \$5 per group therapy visit. \$5 per group therapy visit. \$10 per individual therapy visit. \$10 per individual therapy visit.